sandramsc/DevOps_Career_Goals/README.md

 ### Transitioning to Leadership (Year 3)
 - Transition to Mid-Level/Senior Role: Focus on transitioning into a mid-level or senior Engineer role by enhancing your leadership skills, technical proficiency, collaboration, and project management capabilities.
-- Leadership Development: Invest in leadership development courses or workshops to hone your leadership skills and prepare for future management roles.
+- Leadership Development: Invest in leadership development and collaboration with cross functional teams in your org. to hone your leadership skills and prepare for future management roles.
-- Cross-Functional Collaboration: Collaborate with other teams within your organization to understand their workflows and how DevOps practices can support their objectives.
 - Continuous Improvement: Continuously seek feedback from peers and mentors, and actively work on improving your skills and addressing any gaps identified.
+- Mentorship and Coaching: Take on mentorship roles to help junior team members grow and develop their skills, and seek opportunities to coach others in areas where you have expertise.
 Transition into a mid-level or senior Engineer role by focusing on leadership development, advanced DevOps practices, technical proficiency in tooling, team collaboration and communication, platform strategy development, process optimization, project management, and stakeholder management.

 ## Year 4: Tech Lead Manager